-How Does Heroin Work?
+How Heroin Works

-What Is the Half-Life of Heroin?
+What is the Half-Life of Heroin?

-- Hydration level
+- The person’s hydration level

 Get Help for Heroin Addiction